mmistakes/minimal-mistakes/_posts/2016-05-08-least_squares_and_nearest_neighbours.md

 {% endhighlight %}

 The explanation for why QR decomposition is favoured over solving the normal equation rests in part in the expensive operation $(X^TX)^{-1}$.
-In my experiments (which were admittedly not very scientific), the QR method seemed to take as little as half the time of least squares when trying to solve $X\in\mathbb{R}^{m \times n}$ for large matrices.
+In my experiments (which were admittedly not very scientific), the QR method seemed to take as little as half the time of least squares when trying to solve $X^{T}\beta$ for large matrices.
 Furthermore, where $n$ is much larger than $m$ (say 10 times), the normal equation fails completely, and will return the following error in R:

 ```system is computationally singular: reciprocal condition number```

 whilst the QR method will at least complete (see the underlying .Rmd for an example I tried).

 # Linear models for classification